WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 is notionally a list of parameterised signatures, maybe we should add a "parameterised binary content" type.
 {:#parameterised-binary}

-Should the certUrl and validityUrl be lists so that intermediates can offer a cache without losing the original URLs?
-Putting lists in dictionary fields is more complex than {{?I-D.ietf-httpbis-header-structure}} allows, so they're single items for now.

 ## Significant headers of an exchange ## {#significant-headers}